inovatitecnologia/OpenJur/README.md

 ## The project
- This is an project to do the best software for law bussiness.
-And we need financial and bussiness knowledge help.
+ This is an project to do the best software for law business.
+And we need financial and business knowledge help.

  To financial help you can donate with PayPal: